 The “stress response” becomes activated when we are faced with urgent challenges or demands (like meeting a deadline for work or school), and pushes us to take necessary action to meet these demands.
 Short-term stress states can be useful in boosting motivation and productivity to get things done.

-However, chronic prolonged states of stress (often due to work overload or over-scheduling) can lead to sleep and health issues, increased anger and frustration, and limits our capacity for empathy, emotional connection, and joy.
+However, chronic prolonged states of stress can lead to sleep and health issues, increased anger and frustration, and limits our capacity for empathy, emotional connection, and joy.

 Anxiety is both an innate and learned experience that is designed to protect us from perceived harm and threats.
 We all endure stressors and “triggers” in daily life such as deadlines, relationship conflict, worry about the future, failure…the list goes on.
 These triggers activate unpleasant emotional experiences including anger, worry, fear, shame, just to name a few.
 We are hardwired to try and “get rid of” or “control” these negative internal and external experiences in some way; often by avoiding, escaping, or engaging in another activity that makes us feel better.